-Later, that same ship is fleeing a squadron of enemy vessels and the captain orders power to be rerouted from all facings to the aft.
-Fifty percent is taken from five facings (250% total) and shunted to the aft facing, upping it to 350%.
-While the ship's aft now extremely well protected, the rear emitter is not made to handle such an energy load and risks quickly overloading.
+Expecting damage on the fore Later, that same ship is fleeing a squadron of enemy vessels and barrier, a captain orders power to be the captain orders power to be rerouted from all facings to the rerouted from aft facing (at 100%) to aft.
+Fifty percent is taken from five facings (250% total) and fore (also 100%).
+The aft barrier is shunted to the aft facing, upping it to 350%.
+While the ship's aft reduced to 50%, but the fore barrier now extremely well protected, the rear emitter is not made to is boosted to 150%. handle such an energy load and risks quickly overloading.